hoangquybest/node-react-jwt/explanation.md

 # git reset --soft HEAD~1

+- Commit History (HEAD Movement): The HEAD pointer (and your current branch, e.g., main) is moved backward by one commit.
+This effectively undoes the last commit from the project's history.

+- Staging Area (Content Preservation): The changes (the actual code modifications) that were part of the undone commit are moved to the Staging Area (or Index).
+This is the state where files are marked as ready for the next commit, as if you had just run git add ..

+- Working Directory (Files on Disk): The files in your working directory (the code on your local disk) remain unchanged.
+The code looks exactly as it did right after the commit was originally made.

 # git reset

 - git reset (default git reset HEAD .): unstage all changes
 - git reset HEAD <file name> : unstage file changes

+# git push origin main

+# model - view - controller

+Router (url on website) -> /user
+=> route => controller handle
+=> render view